 1- Vegetables: Eating Paleo will not be enough unless you eat ample amounts of vegetables.
 Dr. Terry Wahls talks about that in her books.
 If you want an amazing story of healing through foods, look her up.
 She is a source of inspiration and knowledge.

-3- Health Fats: Eating seeds, nuts, olive oil, coconut oil, avocados will help you get enough fat in your diet to keep you satiated.
+3- Healthy Fats: Eating seeds, nuts, olive oil, coconut oil, avocados will help you get enough fat in your diet to keep you satiated.
 They can help with weight loss, reduce the risk of heart disease and decrease inflammation.

-4- Meat, seafood and eggs: The Macro ratio used to dictate how much meat you will consume will vary.
-Some are people even vegan or vegetarian as well as Paleo.
+4- Meat, seafood, and eggs: The Macro ratio used to dictate how much meat you will consume will vary.
+Some people are even vegan or vegetarian as well as Paleo.

 Foods to Avoid When Eating Paleo

-1- Legumes (Beans, lentils, green peas, chick peas, soy products, peanuts, etc.): If you start researching the Paleo Diet, you will definitely learn about phytic acid.
+1- Legumes (Beans, lentils, green peas, chickpeas, soy products, peanuts, etc.): If you start researching the Paleo Diet, you will definitely learn about phytic acid.
 Many suggest that legumes and grains should be avoided because of their phytic acid content.
 Phytic acid is considered an anti-nutrient because it binds with other important minerals in your body and may cause deficiencies.
 However, I tend to side with Chris Kresser on the topic of legume consumption.
 Read what he says here.

 2- Dairy: If you are just getting started and are not sure you can keep up with the whole Paleo lifestyle, start by eliminating gluten and dairy.
 I am convinced that the vast majority of health issues could be improved if people avoided these two foods.

 4- Refined vegetable oils: These oils are relatively newcomers in the food industry.
-They are highly processed and contains high level of polyunsaturated fat.
-These fats are highly unstable and the oxidize easily.
+They are highly processed and contains a high level of polyunsaturated fat.
+These fats are highly unstable and oxidize easily.
 They may cause oxidation and mutation in cells.
 Moreover, their Omega-3 to Omega-6 ratio is very imbalanced.

 Here we have it!
 Obviously, apart from these restrictions, you also need to use common sense.
-You may be allowed honey, stevia and coconut sugar, but it doesn’t mean that the bulk of your diet should be paleo treats.
+You may be allowed honey, stevia, and coconut sugar, but it doesn’t mean that the bulk of your diet should be paleo treats.
 You still need to use common sense and ensure you are getting a balanced diet.
 Eating store-bought “paleo” snacks all day is not going to serve you well.